 *Total for this package is $77

-For $5 more, you could get the Legacy Gold Package that includes lunch $82.37 total.
+For $5 more, you could get the Legacy Gold Package that includes lunch at $82.37 total.

 Family-Friendly | Reserve Now Pay Later | Additional Tour Options Available | Leaves from Las Vegas | Leaves from Tusayan | Leaves from Phoenix/Scottsdale | Optional Ground Tour